CellProfiling/pipex/README.md

   - `-membrane_diameter=<optional, number of pixels>` : example -> -membrane_diameter=25. **OBS**: required if membrane marker is used, this is an approximate guideline, the custom watershed segmentation is smart enough to adapt.
   - `-membrane_compactness=<optional, "squareness" of the membrane, gradation between 0.001 and 0.999>` : example -> -membrane_compactness=0.5. **OBS**: required if membrane marker is used, this instructs the watershed algorithm to try to keep a more or less (bigger value is more) square-type segmentation.
   - `-membrane_keep=<yes or no to keep segmented membranes without nuclei>` : example -> -membrane_keep=no. **OBS**: this will keep detected membrane segmentations without an underlying nuclei; useful for nuclei shapes not properly segmented by Stardist
   - `-custom_segmentation=<optional, file path to a pre-made custom segmentation>` : example -> -custom_segmentation=/data/custom_seg.npy. **OBS**: accepts segmentations in numpy array or image mask file formats.
-This ignores all the previous segmentation parameters, using this custom segmentation for measuring the markers.
-Understand that many generated output files will not exists
+Depending on your choice for the next parameter, `custom_segmentation_type`, this will ignores some/all the previous segmentation parameters, using this custom segmentation for measuring the markers.
+Understand that many generated output files will not exist
+  - `-custom_segmentation_type=<optional, full | nuc | mem value to indicate the type of the custom segmentation attached>` : example -> -custom_segmentation_type=full. **OBS**: required if you are using a custom segmentation.
+Depending on your choice, PIPEX will plug-in your segmentation a the proper step (i.e. `nuc` will replace the Stardist segmentation part with your custom segmentation, but will then refine it with a membrane marker if so you have chonsen in your paramters)
   - `-measure_markers=<list of markers names before . in image files>` : example -> measure_markers=DAPI,CDH1,AMY2A,SST,GORASP2.

 - `analysis.py` : performs PIPEX broad scope analysis.
 MUST be run AFTER a segmentation.
 Uses the following parameters:
   - `-data=</path/to/images/folder>` : example -> -data=/home/lab/pipeline/data. **OBS**: this is the data folder
+  - `-analysis_markers=<optional, list of present specific markers to analyze>` : example -> -analysis_markers=AMY2A,SST,GORASP2. **OBS**: if this is not set, the analysis will use all present markers
   - `-image_size=<optional, one-side approximate resolution>` : example -> -image_size=1000. **OBS**: this refers to the resulting plot images' approximate resolution in pixels
-  - `-analysis_markers=<optional, list of present specific markers to analyze>` : example -> -analysis_markers=AMY2A,SST,GORASP2. **OBS**: if this is not set, the analysis will use all present markers
+  - `-use_bin=<optional, suffix for the markers to use as input columns for the analysis>` : example -> -use_bin=_local_90. **OBS**: this will use the associated binarized columns for each stated marker ([name of the marker] + use_bin) to calculate the selected clustering methods.
   - `-cellsize_max=<optional, percentage of biggest cells to remove>` : example -> -cellsize_max=5. **OBS**: this refers to the percentge of the biggest cells to be remove for all analysis results
   - `-cellsize_min=<optional, percentage of smallest cells to remove>` : example -> -cellsize_min=5. **OBS**: this refers to the percentge of the smallest cells to be remove for all analysis results
   - `-custom_filter=<optional, yes or no to apply custom Cell Profiling lab's biomarkers filtering>` : example -> -custom_filter=yes. **OBS**: this will filter known biomarkers following Cell Profiling lab common tweaks.
   - `-log_norm=<optional, yes or no to apply log n + 1 normalization>` : example -> -log_norm=yes. **OBS**: this will apply a log1p normalization to the markers intensities
   - `-std_norm=<optional, yes or no to apply 0 to 1 re-scale normalization>` : example -> -std_norm=yes. **OBS**: this will apply a standard normalization to the markers intensities
   - `-batch_corr=<optional, name of the column in cell_data.csv to perform batch correction by>` : example -> -batch_corr=batch_id. **OBS**: this is the name of the column in the cell_data.csv that differentiates each experiment batch, so they can be separated to perform ComBat batch correction.
-  - `-use_bin=<optional, suffix for the markers to use as input columns for the analysis>` : example -> -use_bin=_local_90. **OBS**: this will use the associated binarized columns for each stated marker ([name of the marker] + use_bin) to calculate the selected clustering methods.
   - `-quantile_norm=<optional, yes or no to apply quantile normalization>` : example -> -quantile_norm=yes. **OBS**: this will apply an additional quantile normalization to the markers intensities
   - `-leiden=<optional, yes or no to perform leiden clustering>` : example -> -leiden=yes. **OBS**: this will perform a leiden clustering and all its associated data and plots
   - `-kmeans=<optional, yes or no to perform kmeans clustering>` : example -> -kmeans=yes. **OBS**: this will perform a kmeans clustering and all its associated data and plots.